Venafi/cert-manager-venafi-demo/README.md

 ```

-You can create multiple issuers pointing to different Condor zones, or even have 1 issuer pointing to TPP and another pointing to Condor.
+You can create multiple issuers pointing to different Venafi Cloud zones, or even have 1 issuer pointing to TPP and another pointing to Cloud.

 Here's an example certificate resource file using the new issuer: